monaboiste/tna-backend/README.md

 # TNA System (Time and Attendance)
-TNA System is efficient working time management Web Application.
+TNA System is a working time management Web Application.
 The solution can function as a stand-alone system, which features:
-- keeping records of employees' working,
+- keeping records of employees' working hours,
 - calculating working time on a monthly basis.

-Records cover:
-- the number of working hours and the start and end hours of work,
-- the number of hours worked at night,
-- the number of overtimes,
-- days off.

 ___
 ### Project's functional requirements